 Which 3 places in the Blue Mountains do you highly recommend paying a visit?

-That depends what you like.
-Most people go on a day trip to the Blue Mountains to see some pretty spectacular landscapes to see, and much of the mountains is National Park and has Heritage status.
+That depends on what you like.
+Most people go on a day trip to the Blue Mountains to see some pretty spectacular landscapes.
 I’ll generally take visitors out to Jenolan Caves and then onto Kanangra Walls which is a short drive beyond it.
+After all, much of the mountains is National Park and has Heritage status.

 The gardens are lovely.
 Oh and to get up close and personal with the Australian Wildlife, Featherdale Wildlife Park is well worth the visit, even though it’s not quite in the mountains.